-Author: Dr Katherine Allnutt, Resident, Monash Health, Melbourne, Australia.
-DermNet NZ Editor-in-Chief: A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
+Author: Dr Katherine Allnutt, Resident Medical Officer, Monash Health, Melbourne, Australia.
+DermNet NZ Editor in Chief: Adjunct A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
 Copy edited by Gus Mitchell/Maria McGivern.
 February 2018.

 Listeriosis is a bacterial infection caused by the bacteria Listeria monocytogenes.
-It is typically a food-borne illness and usually affects those with impaired immunity.
-Its presentation may range from febrile gastroenteritis to potentially fatal invasive disease, including sepsis, central nervous system infection and perinatal infection .
+Listeriosis is typically a food-borne illness and usually affects those with impaired immunity.
+Its presentation may range from febrile gastroenteritis to potentially fatal invasive disease, including sepsis, central nervous system infection, and perinatal infection .

 Listeriosis may also uncommonly present with cutaneous eruptions.

 Most cases of reported listeriosis are sporadic but a number of outbreaks have occurred .

 Clinical listeriosis mostly occurs in high-risk groups including :